blamejoel/anti-banner/README.md

 If it's your first time running the add_to_gcal.py script, your browser will be opened to obtain OAuth credentials for your Google Account.
 Login to the Google account you'd like to import the schedule into.

+### Known Issues
+`grades.py` prioritizes grades from Banner registration data because grades are often available here before they are available from the RWeb portal.
+To the best of my knowledge, the grades pulled from the registration data will be whatever grade the instructor submitted at the end of the term.
+If a manual grade change of your _final_ grade is done later -- the new grade may _ONLY_ be available from RWeb.
+This might explain discrepancies if the results from `grades.py` do not match the results from `final_grades.py`. `final_grades.py` on the other hand, will always return the grading information available from RWeb.